What countries require electronic customs?

 Product SKU and/or Product name: The unique identifier or name of the item you are sending, ie 'Blue T shirt'

 This data is required by Click & Drop so we can store electronic customs information against your individual products/items.

 Quantity: The quantity of that item you are sending, ie '4'

 Product customs code: The 6,8, or 10 digit customs (HS, harmonised system, or tariff code) code of the item you are sending, i.e. '22003948'

 For more information, please see the following page: https://www.gov.uk/trade-tariff

-Customs description (A description of the item you are sending.
-This description is used by customs officials to assess your items, so please ensure your description is concise and relevant, ie 'Blue cotton T-shirt')
+Customs description: A brief description of the item you are sending.
+This description is used by customs officials to assess your items.
+Please ensure the description is concise and relevant, ie 'Blue cotton T-shirt'